Find Healthcare Schools

 • Gather information on patients’ illnesses and medical history to guide the choice of diagnostic procedures for therapy.

-What Every Nuclear Medicine Technologist Should Know
+Things a Nuclear Medicine Technologist Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.